 I am writing on behalf of the City of Superior to request that you approve the permit for the Nemadji Trail Energy Center (NTEC).
 While we recognize the wider benefits of supporting renewable energy and a reliable, local source of energy for our regional grid, we primarily support this project because of the many positive effects it will have on the communities of Superior and Northwest Wisconsin.
 The NTEC project is estimated to produce a nearly $1 billion impact on the economy of Northwest Wisconsin.
 This represents the single largest private investment in Douglas County.
 Between construction and operation, this project brings opportunities for career supporting jobs for dozens of regional residents, whose economic impact benefits our entire region.
 It also provides direct financial support to local government, which allows us to invest in infrastructure and new development, reduce taxes, or both.
 The project represents a significant leap forward in a renewable energy grid for our entire region as it allows regional power suppliers to shift their energy production from coal to renewable energy.
 Obviously, 100% renewable energy is not currently sustainable without significant cost to consumers and improvements in long range transmission or technology advances in storage.
 The NTEC project will allow energy suppliers to shift a significant portion of their load from carbon producing plants to renewable resources, only requiring natural gas to fill in gaps in renewable supply.
 Finally, I want to personally recognize the outreach, responsiveness, and investment of Minnesota Power and Dairyland Power Cooperative in our community.
 They have personally met with elected leaders and the public, shared the details of the project with full transparency, made investments in our community, and have been responsive to real concerns from neighbors and community members.
 This is the type of corporate neighbor we look for in a community like Superior.
 It is my firm belief, born in experience and evidence, that the NTEC project is good for the economy, environment, and community of Superior and Northwest Wisconsin and I strongly urge you to permit this project.
 Sincerely, Jim Paine Mayor City of Superior

-Bret Pence about 6 years ago
+Bret Pence over 6 years ago

 Hi Jim,